 Whether you are interested in a 30-minute walk or a full day hike, Island Lake has what you need.
 We have the best maintained and most diverse hiking trails in the valley.
 Want to learn about flora and fauna?
 Guided interpretive hikes are available, check out our page in related links.
 This spectacular valley is privately owned by Island Lake Resort and offers lodging, dining, spa services, guided hiking and more.

 Island Lake Lodge is open early June - early October.

-Note: some days the lodge may not be available or open due to a private function or wedding - visit this webpage for schedules and events.
+Note: some days the lodge may not be available or open due to a private function - visit this webpage for schedules and events.
 Visitors can still access the trails.